-Procurement activities will be carried out by KEEA, , supported by the PIU established within KEEA.
+Procurement activities will be carried out by KEEA, within the organizational structure of MoED in section 3.3, supported by the PIU established within KEEA.

 An experienced procurement specialist familiar with the Bank procurement procedures was hired to assist with all procurement processes.
 The Bank's procurement staff based in the Washington, HQ will provide advice and assistance on a regular basis.
 The risk assessment rating for the entire project was done through Procurement Risk Assessment and Management System (P-RAMS).
 Identified risks and proposed mitigation measures are described below.
 The procurement risk is rated as "high".
 The procurement packages will be carefully prepared in order to foster national competition, wide and advance advertising will be carried out, and proactive search and contact of potential contractors, suppliers and consultants will be ensured.
-The procurement plan (PP) for the entire project was prepared during appraisal mission, the updated PP will be sent before Negotiations; the procurement plan agreed between the MoED/KEEA and the Bank during project negotiations is included in Annex 3 of POM.
+The procurement plan (PP) for the entire project was prepared during appraisal mission, the updated PP will be sent before Negotiations.
 The procurement plan will be updated at least once per calendar year or as required to reflect the actual project implementation needs and improvements in institutional capacity and each update will be subject to the Bank's prior review.
 No procurement can begin if the activities are not approved in the PP. The initial procurement plan together with the subsequent updates will be published on the Bank's external web site in line with the requirements of the Bank's Guidelines.
 All procurement activities should be carried out strictly in conformity with the procedures as stated in the World Bank guidelines.
 A General Procurement Notice covering the project procurement activities will be prepared and published after negotiations.
 Specific Procurement Notices will be published for all International Competitive Bidding (ICB) and National Competitive Bidding (NCB) procurement, as well as, all consulting services contracts as required under the respective Guidelines.